SNOMED-Documents/snomed-editorial-guide/punctuation-and-symbols.md

     * Bowen's disease (disorder)
     * Meigs' syndrome (disorder)

+Existing eponymous descriptions with the possessive  _s_ , but no apostrophe, need not be inactivated, but newly added descriptions should either have no  _s_ , or else include the apostrophe.

 ## Prime symbol ( ' )

 In protein names, this character (represented by single quote character) is used to indicate the cleavage location on a substrate and to distinguish different subunits with the same notation.

 For example, 80222004 |5'-nucleotidase (substance)|

+The prime symbol and apostrophe may look the same, but each has its own Unicode representation.

 ## Hyphen ( - )